scikit-hep/awkward/docs-sphinx/index.rst

    * :doc:`ak.layout.BitMaskedArray`: represents its content with missing values with a 1-bit boolean mask.
    * :doc:`ak.layout.UnmaskedArray`: specifies that its content can contain missing values in principle, but no mask is supplied because all elements are non-missing.
    * :doc:`ak.layout.UnionArray`: interleaves a set of arrays as a tagged union, can represent heterogeneous data.
+   * :doc:`ak.layout.VirtualArray`: generates an array on demand from an :doc:`ak.layout.ArrayGenerator` or a :doc:`ak.layout.SliceGenerator` and optionally caches the generated array in an :doc:`ak.layout.ArrayCache`.

 Most layout nodes contain another content node (:doc:`ak.layout.RecordArray` and :doc:`ak.layout.UnionArray` can contain more than one), thus forming a tree.
 Only :doc:`ak.layout.EmptyArray` and :doc:`ak.layout.NumpyArray` cannot contain a content, and hence these are leaves of the tree.

+Note that :doc:`_auto/ak.partition.PartitionedArray` and its concrete class,  :doc:`_auto/ak.partition.IrregularlyPartitionedArray`, are not :doc:`ak.layout.Content` because they cannot be nested within a tree.
+Partitioning is only allowed at the root of the tree.

 **Iterator for layout nodes:** :doc:`ak.layout.Iterator` (used internally).